SAMUDESHI/180_days_CE_Rewire/README.md

 # Welcome to My 180 Days of Computer Engineering Rewire

 Hi!
 I am **Mishal M Udeshi** a 2018 graduate.
 Currently I am working as a iOS developer.
-In this 180 days I will mainly focusing on DSA, LeetCode , iOS and backend design with slight focus on frontend.
+In this 180 days I will mainly focus on DSA, LeetCode , iOS and backend design with slight focus on frontend.

 |Topics|ETA  |
 |--|--|